Jordi-R66/TLE-Decoder/README.md

 - Exporting several entries to a binary file containing the representation of the structs -->

+## Code imprecisions

+There might be a small difference in the orbital speed between the Python's and C implementations.
+This is due to the use of the `float` type for the input `R` in the `OrbSpeed` function, thus Python version seems to be more accurate.

 ## Running the code

 1. Run compile.py